jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 ###### &nbsp;

+### ➕ Add Carbs Sheet
+#### 🗒️ How to add carbs via FastingReporter into the Health app.
+1. Tap on the add carbs button ➕ on the navigation bar to bring up the Add Carbs Sheet.
+2. Use the Date date picker to set a date other than the default.
+3. Use the Time time picker to set a time other than the default.
+4. In the Carbs field, enter the number of carbs.
+5. Tap the Add button to add the carbs entry.

+###### &nbsp;

 ### 📆 Date Range Sheet
-#### Set the date range for data displayed in lists and charts.
+#### 🗒️ Set the date range for data displayed in lists and charts.
-+ Use the date range button on the navigation bar to bring up the Date Range Sheet.
++ Tap on the date range button 📆 on the navigation bar to bring up the Date Range Sheet.
 + Use the Date Range menu to set the Start Date (based on the Date Range and End Date).
 + Use the Start Date date picker to set the Start Date (limited by the End Date and valid date range).
 + Tap the Apply Date Range button to apply the date range changes.